Skip to content

 Why drive this stretch

 Drive this stretch when you want the western Finger Lakes pages to connect more naturally into Auburn.
-Canandaigua keeps the western side alive, Seneca Falls adds stronger on-route history and substance, and Auburn keeps the continuation grounded and practical.
+Canandaigua keeps the western side alive, Seneca Falls adds stronger on-route history and substance, and Auburn keeps the stretch grounded and practical.

 Stop chain